-As members of Arthritis Consumer Experts and the Canadian Arthritis Patient Alliance, we are writing to re-draw your attention to a critical issue facing almost 6,000 Manitobans living with ankylosing spondylitis - the complete lack of availability of biologic medications on the provincial drug reimbursement formulary.
-We wrote to you on September 10, 2007, informing you of the Canadian Expert Drug Advisory Committee (CEDAC) recommendation that adalimumab (Humira®) be added to provincial drug benefit plans for people with active ankylosing spondylitis who meet the criteria1.
-Yet, to date, there has still not been a listing decision on this or either of the other two biologic medications on the market and approved for use in this disease despite the fact that they have been under review for up to two and a half years.
-Manitoba is falling behind Ontario, New Brunswick, Quebec and other provinces that have listed biologics for the treatment of ankylosing spondylitis.
-This unnecessary delay and discrepancy in care is unacceptable to the arthritis community in Manitoba and should be to the Government of Manitoba, too.
+We wrote to you on September 10, 2007, informing you of the Canadian Expert Drug Advisory Committee (CEDAC) recommendation that adalimumab (Humira®) be added to the provincial drug benefit plan for people with severe ankylosing spondylitis who meet the criteria1.
+To date, there has not been a listing decision on this or the other two Health Canada-approved biologic response modifiers (etanercept or "Enbrel[®]) and infliximab or "Remicade[®]") for use in this disease despite the fact that they have been under review by the government for up to two and a half years.
+The delay in providing these medications to those who need it most means that Manitobans do not have the same coverage as citizens in Ontario, New Brunswick, Quebec and other provinces that have listed biologics for the treatment of ankylosing spondylitis.
+This is a significant short-fall in arthritis treatment and care in Manitoba.
 The inclusion of biologic response modifiers is central to improving and maintaining the health of Manitobans living with ankylosing spondylitis.
-There is irrefutable evidence supporting the use of biologic response modifiers for the treatment and management of ankylosing spondylitis2.
+There is abundant evidence supporting the use of biologic response modifiers for the treatment and management of ankylosing spondylitis2.
 For example, as clearly outlined in the CEDAC recommendation, adalimumab not only "resulted in significantly more patients achieving ASAS 20, 50 and 70 after 12 weeks of treatment" but also improved quality of life, reduced disease activity and was shown to be cost effective.
-The evidence in support of the other two biologics on the market that are also in this class is almost identical to that of this specific medication.
-This shows that in addition to the personal health benefits that emerge from appropriate treatment for this disease, there are significant social, political, and economic benefits for government. $[\]label{lem:complete} \begin{tabular}{l} 1 CEDAC recommendations: $http://www.cadth.ca/media/cdr/complete/cdr_complete_Humira_Resubmission_June-27-2007.pdf \end{tabular}$ 2 Rudwaleit et al. Arthritis and Rheumatism, 2007; vol.56, #9 (supp): S871; van der Heijde, Arthritis and Rheumatism, 2007; vol.56, #9 (supp): S252; Keat et al. Rheumatology, 2005; 44:939-947; Boonen et al. Arthritis Rheum 2006; 65:201-8 Minister Teresa Oswald New medications for ankylosing spondylitis Page 2 It is important to recognize that the economic impact of not providing these medications is far greater than the cost of providing them.
+In addition to the personal health benefits that emerge from appropriate treatment for this disease, there are significant social, political, and economic benefits for government.
+These data are consistent across all three biologic response modifiers.
+Biologic response to each one varies from person to person. $[\]label{eq:centre} \end{tabular} \end{tabul$ 2 Rudwaleit et al. Arthritis and Rheumatism, 2007; vol.56, #9 (supp): S871; van der Heijde, Arthritis and Rheumatism, 2007; vol.56, #9 (supp): S252; Keat et al. Rheumatology, 2005; 44:939-947; Boonen et al. Arthritis Rheum 2006;65:201-8.
+Minister Teresa Oswald New medications for ankylosing spondylitis Page 2 It is important to recognize that the economic impact of not providing these medications is far greater than the cost of providing them.
 The consequences of un-treated or under-treated ankylosing spondylitis, such as spinal rigidity, increased risk of fractures and other joint problems, are irreversible and result in higher use of health services and work disability3.
-Given the strong scientific evidence, we urge you, as Minister of Health, to take the immediate necessary steps list all three medications that make up the class of biologic response modifiers on the provincial drug benefit plan for people with ankylosing spondylitis.
-Providing a timely reimbursement listing for this medication will ensure that Manitobans living with ankylosing spondylitis are able to reduce the pain and disability associated with delayed treatment, improve their quality of life and have the same care and treatment options as people who live in other provinces in Canada.
-We thank you in advance for considering our request, and await word from you on the listing decision for these medications.
-Sincerely, Corrie Billedeau Rheum 2006;65:201-8.

-MB Steering Committee Representative Canadian Arthritis Patient Alliance Person with rheumatoid arthritis Cheryl Koehn Cyl Kal Person with rheumatoid arthritis President, Arthritis Consumer Experts C.c.
+Given the strong scientific evidence, we urge the government to provide a reimbursement listing for the three Health Canada-approved biologic response modifiers for people with severe ankylosing spondylitis.
+By doing so, Manitobans living with the disease will live with significantly reduced pain and disability associated with delayed treatment, improve their quality of life and have the same care and treatment options as people who live in other provinces in Canada We thank you in advance for considering our request, and await word from you on the listing decision for these medications.
+Sincerely, OfKal Cheryl Koehn Person with rheumatoid arthritis President, Arthritis Consumer Experts 6 Billdeau Corrie Billedeau MB Steering Committee Representative Canadian Arthritis Patient Alliance Person with rheumatoid arthritis C.c.
 Arlene Wilgosh, Assistant Deputy Minister C.c.
 Gail Keeley, Executive Director, Provincial Drug Programs Note: Please address reply correspondence to Ms. Cheryl Koehn, Arthritis Consumer Experts, 910 B Richards Street, Vancouver, BC V6B 3C1; or, Anne Dooley, 206 Garrison Crescent, Saskatoon, SK.
-S7H 2Z8 3 Kobelt et al. Rheumatology 2004;43:1158-66.; Keat et al. Rheumatology, 2005; 44:939-947; Boonen et al. Arthritis
+S7H 2Z8 3 Kobelt et al. Rheumatology 2004;43:1158-66.; Keat et al. Rheumatology, 2005; 44:939-947; Boonen et al. Arthritis Rheum 2006;65:201-8.